Select the columns to include, rename or drop, and insert new computed columns.

 T: The input table.

 ColumnName: Optional name of a column to appear in the output.
 If there is no Expression, then ColumnName is mandatory and a column of that name must appear in the input.
-If omitted then the name will be generated.
-If Expression returns more than one column, then a list of column names can be specified in parenthesis.
-In this case Expression's output columns will be given the specified names, dropping all rest of the output columns if any.
-If list of the column names is not specified then all Expression's output columns with generated names will be added to output.
+If omitted, the name will be automatically generated.
+If Expression returns more than one column, a list of column names can be specified in parentheses.
+In this case Expression's output columns will be given the specified names, dropping all the rest of the output columns, if there are any.
+If a list of the column names is not specified, all Expression's output columns with generated names will be added to the output.

 Expression: Optional scalar expression referencing the input columns.
 If ColumnName is not omitted then Expression is mandatory.